localstack/localstack.github.io/content/blog/2022-04-21-debug-your-lamda-functions-from-your-ide-using-localstack/index.md

 ## Conclusion

-Debugging your Lambda function with LocalStack on your IDE is a great way to test and validate your Lambda functions before pushing them to production.
+Debugging your Lambda function with LocalStack in your IDE is a great way to enable quick feedback cycles, and to test and validate your code logic before pushing it to production.
 Since you have already mounted the local Lambda function from your local filesystem into the Lambda container, LocalStack would immediately reflect the changes in the above section.
 Here is an example where you change the implementation of the handler as follows:

 ```py
 def handler(event, context):